Q24/hawaii-packages/packages/oidc-implicit-core/README.md

 ### What is a silent refresh?

 With a silent refresh, the lifetime of a token is renewed in the background, without user interaction.
-#TODO
-prompt
-OPTIONAL.
-Space-delimited, case-sensitive list of ASCII string values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent.
-The defined values are: none
-The Authorization Server MUST NOT display any authentication or consent user interface pages.
-An error is returned if an End-User is not already authenticated or the Client does not have pre-configured consent for the requested Claims or does not fulfill other conditions for processing the request.
-The error code will typically be login_required, interaction_required.
-This can be used as a method to check for existing authentication and/or consent.
+The Authorization Server will not display any authentication or consent user interface pages.
+An error is returned if an End-User is not already authenticated.
+For more info, see the [OpenID Connect Core spec](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).

 ### What is the difference between a logout page and a logged out page?